piantado/LOTlib/LOTlib/Documentation/Tutorial.md

 ## Recursive functions

 Well that's wonderful, but what if we want a function to refer to *itself*?
-This is common in programming languages in the form of recursive definitions.
-This takes a little finagling in the LOTlib internals, but there is a class that implements recursion straightforwardly: `RecursiveLOTHypothesis`.
+This is common in programming languages in the form of [recursive](https://en.wikipedia.org/wiki/Recursion_%28computer_science%29) definitions.
+This takes a little finagling in the LOTlib internals (through ambitious use of the [Y-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed_point_combinators_in_lambda_calculus)) which you don't have to worry about.
+There is a class that implements recursion straightforwardly: `RecursiveLOTHypothesis`.
 Internally, hypothesis of this type always have an argument (defaultly called `recurse_`) which binds to themselves!

 Here is a simple example:
 ```python